chainwayxyz/citrea-docs/developer-documentation/system-contracts/bridge.md

 ```solidity
 mapping(bytes32 => bool) public spentWtxIds;
 ```
-A mapping to keep track of spent witness transaction IDs.
+A mapping to keep track of spent witness transaction IDs to prevent double-spending.

 ---